LoldenCode/mkdocs-material/docs/index.md

   * Configuring CIPP to function on your own tenant
 * Grab screenshots of the autoupdate configuration.

-{% hint style="info" %}
+!!! danger "Warning"

   Please be smart and set up a separate CIPP tenant if you intend to manage your parent tenant.
-{% endhint %}